-Southern Africa is famous for its diverse wildlife, usually exemplified by such charismatic animals as elephants, rhino and giraffe.
-However, biodiversity is the key to a healthy environment, and this includes animals which are less familiar, and some even loathed and reviled.
+Southern Africa is famous for its diverse wildlife, usually exemplified by charismatic animals such as elephants, rhino and giraffe.
+However, biodiversity is the key to a healthy environment, and this includes animals which are less familiar, and sometimes even loathed and reviled.

 To discover how reptiles impact an environment, it is necessary to study their lifestyle and behaviour in the many and varied biomes, which will contribute to improve conservation management decisions to preserve Southern Africa’s rich herpetofauna biodiversity for the future.

 In 2005 the Cape Reptile Institute was founded by a team of herpetological researchers headed by Dr Tony Phelps to improve and coordinate research and surveys on reptiles in Southern Africa.